-The New York State Local Government Assistance Corporation Variable Interest Rate Subordinate Lien Refunding Bonds, Series 2003A-8V, in the aggregate principal amount of \$40,885,000 (the "Bonds") were issued by the New York Local Government Assistance Corporation (the "Corporation"), a corporate governmental agency and instrumentality of the State of New York (the "State") constituting a public benefit corporation, created and existing under and pursuant to the Constitution and statutes of the State, including the New York State Local Government Assistance Corporation Act, Chapter 220 of the Laws of 1990, as amended (the "Act"), on February 20, 2003, pursuant to the Act and the General Subordinate Lien Bond Resolution of the Corporation adopted December 30, 2002 (the "General Subordinate Lien Bond Resolution"), the Variable Rate Supplemental Subordinate Lien Bond Resolution") and the Series 2003A Resolution Authorizing up to \$2,000,000,000 Subordinate Lien Bonds adopted December 30, 2002 (the "Series Resolution").
-The General Subordinate Lien Bond Resolution, the Supplemental Subordinate Resolution and the Series Resolution, together with the Comptroller's Series Certificate relating to the Bonds dated February 20, 2003 (the "Comptroller's Series Certificate"), each as amended and supplemented to the date hereof, are herein collectively called the "Resolutions."
+The New York State Local Government Assistance Corporation Subordinate Lien Refunding Bonds, Series 2008B-C/D, in the aggregate principal amount of \$102,325,000 (the "Bonds") were issued by the New York Local Government Assistance Corporation (the "Corporation"), a corporate governmental agency and instrumentality of the State of New York (the "State") constituting a public benefit corporation, created and existing under and pursuant to the Constitution and statutes of the State, including the New York State Local Government Assistance Corporation Act, Chapter 220 of the Laws of 1990, as amended (the "Act"), on June 26, 2008, pursuant to the Act and the General Bond Resolution of the Corporation, adopted February 19, 1991, as amended (the "General Bond Resolution"), the Amended and Restated Variable Rate Supplemental Resolution, adopted March 17, 1993, as amended March 17, 1994, as amended and restated December 30, 2002, as supplemented by the First Supplemented to the "Senior Supplemental Resolution").
+The General Bond Resolution, the Senior Supplemental Resolution, together with the Comptroller's Series Certificate relating to the Series 2008B Senior Bonds dated as of the date hereof (the "Comptroller's Series Certificate"), each as amended and supplemented to the date hereof, are herein collectively called the "Resolutions."